passcod/fantail/README.md

 Access the array of pickers.
 This is useful to modify a picker, see above.

+## .started

+You may want to know whether you've called start() yet.
+Or not.

 ## Debug mode

 Using `debug: true` in the instantiation config exposes both internal queues